 How to Fix NGINX 413 Request Too Large Error

 If you try to upload a large file to NGINX server, it may give “413 : Request Entity Too Large” error.
-In this article, we will look at how to fix NGINX 413 request too large error for your website.
+Although it is good that server blocks large uploads from overloading itself, this can also cause problems if the file upload limit is set to a small value.
+Nevertheless, this error should not be shown on front end, otherwise it will spoil their user experience.
+In this article, we will learn what 413 error code is and how to fix NGINX 413 request too large error for your website.

 What is 413 : Request Too Large Error?
 Why do you get it?